 Finally, there’s the octocoper frame.
 It has eight arms with one motor each.

-Similar to the hexactoper, these UAVs offer a lot of power.
+Similar to the hexactoper, these UAVs offer a lot of power, which is great if you’re building a surveillance drone (which requires a lot of stability and flight time).
 But again, expect to pay big bucks and a lot of time to build one.

 For this guide, I’m going to assume that you’ve chosen the quadcopter frame.
 It’s the easiest to build if you’re completely new to quadcopters.